AdobeDocs/campaign-classic.fr-FR/help/campaign/using/pressure-rules.md

    >[!NOTE]
    >
-   >Les livraisons planifiées ne sont prises en compte que si l’ **[!UICONTROL Take the deliveries into account in the provisional calendar]** option est sélectionnée.
+   >Scheduled deliveries are only taken into account if the **[!UICONTROL Take the deliveries into account in the provisional calendar]** option is selected.
 For more on this, refer to [Setting the period](#setting-the-period).

 1. Indiquez le mode de calcul du nombre maximum de messages.